2050: Global Order

 Politician, Author and Former UN Diplomat

 Donald Trump is a polarising global figure.
 He is out to create a new world order by his own accord.
 A world order where America comes first and looks after its own interests above all others.
 He has systematically weakened international institutions, and encouraged nationalism all over the world.
-Join us in conversation with Suhag Shukla, for an earnest exploration of Trumpism - motives and objectives.
+Watch the conversation online with Suhag Shukla, for an earnest exploration of Trumpism - motives and objectives.

 Executive Director of the Hindu American Foundation (HAF)

 Human beings strive to lead an ethical life.
 Principles which underpin our experience of the world, ourselves and shape the decisions we make.
 The world, to a large extent can be said to represent the combined ethics of humanity.
 What can we do to live a more sustainable life?
 What does it mean to live sustainably?
 Watch online as we explore the moral maze of Sustainable Ethics.

 Head of Sanskrit and Indian philosophy at the Omkarananda Ashram